 Now that we've heard the bad news, it's time for the good news!
 Here is what we're doing at Flipcause to protect you, and additional measures you can take:

 We developed a proprietary algorithm (AFTA) that is scanning and monitoring system is catching 99+% of fraudulent attempts, so what you are seeing still getting through, is only a tiny fraction of total fraudulent attempts.

 Companies pay $150,000+ to build systems like these in-house, and we have these additional measures available to all of our clients at no additional charge!

 1. Monitor each donation for suspicious activity.
 You should be receiving an email notification of every donation that comes through.
 Make a point to inspect every donation you receive that is under $20.
 Things to look for: Fake names, fake email addresses, and fake street addresses (they will often look like "weruowhe jdsoeu" or "email@example.com").
 Log into Flipcause, go to Funds and Account Records to view the details.
 Click "Details" next to the transaction to check if the name and contact information looks real.

 3. If anything is suspicious but you're unsure, contact the donor personally to confirm this donation.
 (In the Details view, there is a button to "Contact" the donor.)

 2. If anything is clearly fake, flag the transaction as fraud.
 Flagging a transaction as fraud will initiate an investigation with our compliance team who will look to reimburse the card holder (refund the transaction), and file a fraud report.
 Once the fraud investigation is initiated, the related funds will be deducted from your merchant account.

-If you have any questions, don't hesitate to reach out to your Success Manager.
+If you have any questions, don't hesitate to reach out to your Success Team.